fominmike/-professional-README-generator/Develop/sample.md

   ## Description
   this is a readme generator
   ## Installation
-  to intall this application you press install
+  to install this application press install
   ## Usage
   lorem ipsum
   ## Contribution